 DOESN’T SHE LOOK AMAZING?!

-Elizabeth’s Group is thrilled with it!
-We feel that Hazel has already captured Elizabeth’s dynamism and determination.
-What do you think?
+Elizabeth’s Group was thrilled with it!
+We felt that Hazel had already captured Elizabeth’s dynamism and determination.

 Here you can see the process of making the maquette: